About The Miracle League

 • Baseball field as described is slightly smaller than a regular-sized Little League field;

-• Fully accessible playground and splash pad adjacent to the ball field;
+• Fully accessible playground is adjacent to the ball field and the future splash-pad will also be located adjacent to the ball field;

 • Renovation of existing restrooms, concession stand and parking areas of Fern Creek Park for the elements that ensure complete accessibility for children with disabilities